covidclinical/Phase2.1DataRPackage/README.md

 **If there is any issue identified in Step 5, please fix the issue before going to Data Pivot or downstream analysis.**

-6. Data Pivot.
-In the Data Pivot step, the functions simply read in the csv files.
+6. Getting the Phase2.1 Data.
+In this step, the functions simply read in the csv files.
 If the column names were upper case in the original csv files, the Data Pivot functions change the column names to lower case.
 The list of data pivots is as follows:

 + All Phase1.1 csv files
 + All Phase2.1 csv files